Praashoo7/Figma-Front-End/README.md

   - Classy Vogue Font from [FontSpace](https://www.fontspace.com/classy-vogue-font-f76295) by variatype.

 - SVGS are from [svgrepo](https://www.svgrepo.com/).
-- Imgae is from [Unsplash](https://unsplash.com/) by Sehajpal Singh.
+- Login Image is from [Unsplash](https://unsplash.com/) by Sehajpal Singh.
-- Background Image is from [transparentpatterns](https://www.transparenttextures.com/).
+- Background texture is from [transparentpatterns](https://www.transparenttextures.com/).

 ## License